pyhys/minimalmodbus/docs/serialcommunication.rst

 At idle, both line A and B rest at the same voltage (or almost the same voltage).
 When a logic 1 is transmitted, line A is pulled towards lower voltage and line B is pulled towards higher voltage.
-Note that the A/B nameing is sometimes mixed up by some manufacturers.
+Note that the A/B naming is sometimes mixed up by some manufacturers.

 Each node uses a transceiver chip, containing a transmitter (sender) and a receiver.
 Only one transmitter can be active on the bus simultaneously.